ElizabethA01/Project_Management_AutomatedReminder/README.md

 ## Features
-- Returns a list of popular news
-- User can modify the minimum requirement of votes
+- The contact list can be updated with contact names and email addresses which is kept private in the gitignore file.

 ## Setup